 Polyester Labels with Protective Laminate

-“For general tracking of common assets like office furniture and equipment, a polyester or vinyl label with a matte protective laminate coating is an effective and economical solution,” Adams said.
+“For general tracking of common assets like office furniture and equipment, a polyester or vinyl label with a matte protective laminate coating is an effective and economical solution,” McDonough said.
 “We typically manufacture them in custom colors, featuring a company name, logo and barcode image.
 They can be supplied in convenient rolls or sheets.”